O'pen Skiff

-The O'PEN Skiff, or O'pen Skiff, is a sailing dinghy that was designed by Vitali Design of Italy for children's sail training and as a one design racer.
+The O'PEN Skiff, or O'pen Bic, is a sailing dinghy that was designed by Vitali Design of Italy for children's sail training and as a one design racer.
 It was first built in 2006.

 The design is a World Sailing international class.

-The boat was originally marketed by the manufacturer as the O'PEN Bic, but was renamed the O'PEN Skiff in 2019.
+The boat was originally marketed by the manufacturer BIC as the O'PEN Bic, but was renamed the O'PEN Skiff in 2019.

 Production

-Originally produced by Bic Sport of France starting in 2006, the design is now built by Melges Performance Sailboats in the United States and remains in production.
-More than 8,000 boats have been delivered.
+Originally produced by Bic Sport of France starting in 2006, the design is now built by TAHE Outdoors in France and remains in production.